eltonkola/DidYouPoop.Today/README.md

 ## Support

-For support, email support@didyoupoop.online or join our Discord community.
+For support, email support@didyoupoop.today or join our Discord community.